visiotec/vtec_ros/README.md

 mkdir -p ~/catkin_ws/src
 ```

 Install the VisioTec Library.
-It is a standalone cpp library, non-ROS.s
+It is a standalone cpp library, non-ROS.

 ```
 cd ~/catkin_ws/src